0z-cloud/vx/.Vx-SPECIFICATION/Vx.README/FOLDER_MAPPER_STRUCTURE.md

         extended:
         # /---------/
         |           |
-        |           # Groups with Stacks of services structured by Department/Shared Component as root for Group of couple in Stacks Services
+        |           # Groups with Stacks of services structured by Department/Shared Component as root for Group of a couple in Stacks Services
         |           |
         |           |..
         |
         PythonQA:
         # /-----/
         |       |
-        |       |# Placement for QA Section with declared as simple and have powerful fexible types of invocations which you want to add.
+        |       |# Placement for QA Section with declared as simple and have powerful flexible types of invocations which you want to add.
         |       |
         |       |..
         |